Bakugan Battle Brawlers: Toys and electronics

-In August 2009, Digital Blue announced a line of Bakugan branded electronics for the 20–55 (as confirmed in an interview of popular toys marketed at kids) age group.
+In August 2009, Digital Blue announced a line of Hadi branded electronics for the 20–55 (as confirmed in an interview of popular toys marketed at kids) age group.
 Products include branded digital cameras, alarm clocks and other electronics.
 The line was released in retail in Spring 2009.

 The franchise generated significant revenue from merchandising and toy sales.
 By 2009, Bakugan had generated $1 billion in toy sales.
 In 2010, licensed merchandise sold $600 million worldwide.
 By 2010, the franchise had generated a total of $1.6 billion in merchandise sales.

 Video games

 On June 6, 2010, Spin Master announced on Bakugan.com that they were working on the online game 'Bakugan Dimensions' which would be released online for all Operating Systems that supported Adobe Flash.
-It was released for open Beta on June 2, 2010 but the beta was shut down on June 30, 2011 because the season for Gundalian Invaders had finished.
+It was released for open Beta on June 2, 2010, but the beta was shut down on June 30, 2011, because the season for Gundalian Invaders had finished.

 The DS, Wii, PlayStation 2 and 3, and Xbox 360 also developed a Bakugan game that follows the story of a player's original character with an attribute of its choice.
 It acts as an alternate plot to the series.